 Through ACCESS’ Energy Assistance Program, eligible households can receive a one-time payment (typically once per program year) toward their energy bill.
 This is a fuel blind program and help is available for all energy types; electric, natural gas, propane, oil and wood.
 There is no requirement to be at risk of disconnection, households just need to be income eligible.

 This program is an equal opportunity program and applicants are protected against discrimination on the grounds of age, race, color, sex, religion, primary language, handicap, or national origin in determining the eligibility.

-Assistance with utility bills is based on the availability of funding and to qualify for assistance you must meet the household income guidelines listed below or at oregon.gov.
+Assistance with utility bills is based on the availability of funding and to qualify for assistance you must meet following the household Income Eligibility Guidelines

 To check on the availability of funding or to schedule an appointment please call 779-9020.